All Episodes

 And by the way, he was Democrat that was urging that to happen.

-I got some more I want to say on health care, but there's there's a remaining moments here, but uh something Obama said he's working on a lot of stuff out there.
+I got some more I want to say on healthcare, but there's the remaining moments here.

-North Korea is working on Iraq, he's working.
+North Korea is working on Iraq.

-Silly don't want to run anything.
+I don't want to run it.

-Ain't got too much to deal with out there.
+You ain't got too much to deal with out there.

-Like North Korea nuking up, Iran nuking up, he's not doing anything about it.
+Like North Korea nuking up, Iran nuking up.

-Well it really stopped Iran, didn't it?
+Well, it really stopped Iran, didn't it?

 Folks, North Korea.

-But North Korea is on the minds of those at the Heritage Foundation has been for months now.
+But North Korea is on the minds of those at the Heritage Foundation, has been for months now.

-They have been reading research and sightful information at Askheritage.org for some time.
+They have been reading research and sightful information at askheritage.org for some time.

 Members have been doing this.

-The Heritage Foundation was producing and releasing a film called 33 Minutes.
+Long before state-controlled media picked up the story on North Korea, the Heritage Foundation was producing and releasing a film called 33 Minutes.

-Thirty-three minutes is the length of time that it would take for a ballistic missile launched from North Korea to reach a U.S. city with devastating effects.
+33 Minutes is the length of time that it would take for a ballistic missile launched from North Korea to reach a U.S. city with devastating effects.

 But don't worry, Obama's working on it.